You Need Help Early

 This Is Just A Primer

 Starting later this month, I’ll be presenting a series of articles where I’ll discuss some of the challenges I’ve faced and how I’ve dealt with them.
-I’ll talk about how I feed common backyard visitors and how I discourage the birds that don’t need my help prosper.
-I take my bird feeding very seriously and my nine years of experience will help you save time and money while increasing your enjoyment of your backyard birds.
+I’ll talk about how I feed common backyard visitors.
+Also, how I discourage the birds that don’t need my help prosper.
+I take my bird feeding very seriously.
+My seventeen years of experience will help you save time and money.
+All while increasing your enjoyment of your backyard birds.